 Podcasts are not necessarily the first thing I think of when I think of toddlers.
-But in our house it has created a calm, soothing transition, and eliminated nap time biting.
-As soon as we turn a podcast on, our toddler starts to listen, relax, and in a few minutes drifts off to sleep.
-And the best part: because she enjoys listening to the podcast, when it’s bed time, she puts herself in bed, because she’s ready to listen.
+But in our house we love them for naptime, car time, anytime.
+As soon as we turn a podcast on, our toddler starts to listen and relax.
+We’ve incorporated them into our bedtime routine, and the best part: because she enjoys listening to the podcast, when it’s bed time, she puts herself in bed, because she’s ready to listen.

 I can’t say this will work for everyone, but it worked for us.
-And podcasts can be a great way to help entertain on a roadtrip, sneak some learning into playtime, or just knock a little screen time out of the day.
+And podcasts can be a great way to help entertain on a roadtrip, sneak some learning into playtime, and build faith throughout your day.

-This is another favorite.
 From the imagination of Chuck Swindoll, Paws and Tales is about woodland critters that go to school, have faith in God, and are learning just like regular kids.
 This is another of Vale’s favorites.
-And I wasn’t really sure how much she understood while listening to the stories.
-I mean she’s not even two yet.
-But the other night, while we were listening, they told a joke, and she just thought it was so funny.
-She laughed and laughed.
-So maybe she understands more than I thought?
-Either way we love this one.

 This is a program we haven’t listened to as much, because we just found it.
 However its style is similar to Adventures in Oddessy.
 They start out in Miss Rory’s Book Shop, where there are stacks upon stacks of books.
 And then she tells a story.
 However, instead of her reading a story, they switch into an audio drama.
 This is another faith-based program geared towards kids, with the purpose of having families spend time with their kiddos, not around a screen.